Last Updated on March 11, 2023

-Nikki Harrington is the momma behind the keyboard at Our Travel Anew, where she shares truths on mommahood, stories & tips about her family’s travel & adventure lifestyle, and her hard fought truths about failure and personal growth.
+Nikki Harrington is the momma behind the keyboard at Our Travel Anew, where she shares truths on mommyhood, stories & tips about her family’s travel & adventure lifestyle, and her hard-fought truths about failure and personal growth.

 Gippsland is a large region in Victoria, Australia and is it a complete hidden gem to visitors from overseas and for some Australian locals too!
 Gippsland stretches from just out of Melbourne all the way to the New South Wales border and we always say it doesn’t just have something for everyone, Gippsland has it all!

-Copenhagen is one of our family’s most favourite travel destinations.
+Copenhagen is one of our family’s favorite travel destinations.
 We loved our time in one of the happiest cities in the world.
 An intriguing mix of old and new, Copenhagen is insanely charming.
 There’s nothing that you won’t love about the capital city of Denmark.